Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Thompson

-Come for the natural sites, stay for the community
+A northern Manitoba community, you’ll come for the natural sites, but stay for the community.

 Northern Manitoba’s largest city, Thompson is one of the best attractions in Canada if you love spending time in nature and viewing wildlife.